ligato/docs/docs/developer-guide/kvscheduler.md

 ![KVScheduler diagram](../img/developer-guide/kvscheduler.svg)

-If you wish to re-create the transactions shown in the graph, use a combination of agentctl put, dump and config history commands.
-The [Quick Start](../user-guide/quickstart.md), [Plugin](../plugins/plugin-overview.md) and [Agentctl][agentctl] sections of this documentation provide examples for configuring interfaces and bridge domains.
+If you wish to re-create the transactions shown in the graph, use a combination of agentctl put, dump and config history.
+[Quick Start](../user-guide/quickstart.md), [Plugin](../plugins/plugin-overview.md) and [agentctl][agentctl] provide examples for configuring interfaces and bridge domains.

 ---

 ### Resync

 You don't have to implement plugin-specific resync functions.
 By providing a KV Descriptor with CRUD operation callbacks to the KV Scheduler, your plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
-The KV Scheduler can then determine and execute the set of operations that perform a complete resynchronization.
+The KV Scheduler computes and executes the operations to perform a complete resynchronization.

 ---